Spanish Car Brands

 Spania GTA Logo

 Spania GTA designs and manufactures sports cars.
-It was founded by a Spanish racing team member GTA Motor Competición, which now legally belongs.
-The head and direct founder of the company is Domingo Ochoa.
-The key product is the GTA Spano model cars.
-This series’s first concept car was presented to the general public in 2010, and full-scale production began in 2013.
-Spania GTA plans to produce just 99 vehicles as part of its debut line.
+It was founded by a Spanish racing team member, GTA Motor Competición, to which it is now legally owned.
+Domingo Ochoa is the head and immediate founder of the company.
+The company’s key product is the GTA Spano model car.
+The first concept car of this series was presented to the public in 2010, and full-scale production began in 2013.
+Only 99 cars will be produced in the debut Spania GTA lineup.

 Tramontana